The best pizzas always start with a good Pizza Dough recipe!

 Storing dry yeast

-Another simple thing you can do to get better dough results is to store dry yeast properly.
-If the dry yeast is unopened, then it can last up to two years in the pantry.
+Another simple way to get better dough results is to store dry yeast properly.
+If the dry yeast is unopened, it can last up to two years in the pantry.
 It’s also best stored in the fridge or the freezer.

-Store the opened dry yeast in a container and place it in the fridge for up to four months or freeze it for up to six months.
+Store the opened dry yeast in a container in the fridge for up to four months or freeze it for up to six months.

 Pizza Dough Variations